Local Soil Reconstruction & Subsurface Intelligence

 What soil profile is acting at each anchor location?

-Anchor and mooring design depend critically on:
+Anchor design depends critically on:

 - Soil stratigraphy